 We were given a little more background on the matter in HBP.

-And even more of a suggestion in the Black family tapestry sketch.
+And even more of a suggestion in the Black family tapestry sketch a few months later.

 Horace Slughorn knew Abraxus Malfoy.
 There is no certainty that Tom Riddle did.
 Or, at least not while he was at school.